orionz/judo/README.markdown

 ## CONCEPTS

+Servers and Groups.
+Servers are identified by a naked string.
+Groups always have a colon prefix.

+    $ judo restart my_server_1              ## this restarts my_server_1
+    $ judo restart my_server_1 other_server ## this restarts my_server_1 and other_server
+    $ judo restart :default                 ## this restarts all servers in the :default group
+    $ judo restart sammy :default :db       ## this restarts all servers in the :default group, the :db group, and a server named sammy

 Config Repo: Judo keeps it configuration for each server group in a git repo.

 State Database: Judo keeps cloud state and information on specific servers in SimpleDB.